Frédéric Nimani: Nantes loan

 Following his spell in England, Nimani joined French side Nantes on loan again for the rest of the season and never made appearance for Nantes.
 After AS Monaco's relegation to Ligue 2, Nimani scored his first goal in two years against Troyes in a 1–1 draw on 6 August 2011.
 Nimani made only made three appearances this season at AS Monaco after falling out with managers Laurent Banide and then Marco Simone.

 PAOK loan

 On 30 January 2012, Nimani agreed to sign with Greek club PAOK until the end of the season.
 He signed with PAOK on loan from Monaco with a clause allowing PAOK to make the move permanent at the end of the 2011–2012 season.
 He was a personal choice of club's coach László Bölöni.
-Nimani debut for the club in a 2–0 win over OFI Crete on 12 February 2012.
+Nimani debut for the club in a 2–0 win over OFI on 12 February 2012.
 Nimani made his Europa League debut in the second leg against Udinese in a 3–0 loss on 23 February 2012, putting PAOK out of the tournament.
 On 18 April 2012, Nimani scored his first goal in a 2–0 win over Doxa Drama.
 After a loan at PAOK, the club did not take up a permanent move for Nimani.